auburus/advent-of-code/README.md

 Well...
 I'll end up using haskell again... as someone said, this things are meant to be fun, and nothing is better that haskell at this :D

+####### Todo
+Redo problem 21, I bruteforced it and the computer was all night running, I want it to be as fast/efficient as usual